Aliases for CPLX2 Gene

 GeneCards Summary for CPLX2 Gene

 CPLX2 (Complexin 2) is a Protein Coding gene.
-Diseases associated with CPLX2 include Huntington Disease and Schizophrenia.
+Diseases associated with CPLX2 include Schizophrenia and Huntington Disease.
 Among its related pathways are Synaptic vesicle cycle and Neuroscience.
 GO annotations related to this gene include syntaxin binding and SNARE binding.
 An important paralog of this gene is CPLX1.

 UniProtKB/Swiss-Prot for CPLX2 Gene